As the name indicates static websites deliver the same content whenever you visit. It can be defined as below:

-Basics of a Static Website
+Basics of Static Website

-Features of a Static Website
+1. Features of a Static Website

 - Static site is mainly used to distribute a fixed information from the web server to the browser running on a client computer.

-Creating a Simple Static Webpage
+2. Creating a Simple Static Webpage

 In this example the content is located on your own local computer hence no server is required separately.
 (This means the local computer acts as a client as well as a server).

 - Copy and paste the below code in the Notepad.

 <html> <head> <title>WebNots - Static Page Example</title> </head> <body bgcolor="#f1f1f1" text="Red"> <h1>Create Your Static Website</h1> Here is the content of your site. </body> </html>

 - Save the file as staticpage.html on your local desktop.

 - Open the file using any browser like Chrome or Firefox.
 (Double clicking on the file will open it in the default web browser).